-- Dull, dark red eyes were very pronounced in the 1000 ppm group (appeared after the first exposure and thereafter), while ot was not very distinctive in the 350 ppm group (appeared after 4 weeks of exposure). - Grayish or bluish colored skin of the extremities (cyanosis) was reported in the 350 ppm group after 9 weeks of exposure and in the 1000 ppm group after 4 exposure and thereafter.
-Effects disappeared within 19 hours after exposure, in both treatment groups. - Female rats of the 100, 350 and 1000 ppm exposure groups had an unkept appearance which was an expression of their general weakened condition, secondary to the toxicity of the test material.
+- o Grayish or bluish colored skin of the extremities (cyanosis) was reported in the 350 ppm group after 9 weeks of exposure and in the 1000 ppm group after 4 exposure and thereafter.
+Effects disappeared within 19 hours after exposure, in both treatment groups. - o Female rats of the 100, 350 and 1000 ppm exposure groups had an unkept appearance which was an expression of their general weakened condition, secondary to the toxicity of the test material.